Also known as: planche lean, pbar planche lean, mini parallette lean, parallette planche

 What is Planche Lean on Mini Pbars?

-Planche Lean on Mini Pbars is a medium-difficulty calisthenics hold where you lean forward on mini parallel bars with straight arms to build planche-specific strength.
-It primarily targets the triceps, shoulders and core while reinforcing scapular protraction and full-body tension.
+Planche Lean on Mini Pbars is a medium-level calisthenics hold where you lean forward on mini P-bars with straight arms to train planche strength and balance.
+It primarily targets the triceps, shoulders, and core while demanding scapular protraction, full-body tension, and strict arm lock for safe progression.

 How to Do Planche Lean on Mini Pbars